 - A lawyer must timely serve all pleadings to prevent prejudice or delay to the opposing party.
 (See R. Regulating Fla.
 Bar 4-3.2).

-- A lawyer’s communications in connection with the practice of law, including communications on social media, must not disparage another’s character or competence or be used to inappropriately influence or contact others.
+- A lawyer’s communications in connection with the practice of law, including communications on social media or other online communications, must not disparage another’s character or competence or be used to inappropriately influence or contact others.
 (See R. Regulating Fla.
 Bar 4-8.4(d)).

 - A lawyer should use formal letters or emails for legal correspondence and should not use text messages to correspond with a client or opposing counsel unless mutually agreed.